BlockheaderWeb3-Community/cairo-bootcamp-24/README.md

 3. Use this free RPC provider: https://free-rpc.nethermind.io/sepolia-juno/

 4. Create an account contract by running this command on your terminal:
-``sncast -u https://free-rpc.nethermind.io/sepolia-juno/ account create -n <name> --add-profile <profile_name>`
+`sncast -u https://free-rpc.nethermind.io/sepolia-juno/ account create -n <name> --add-profile <profile_name>`

 5. Deploy the account contract:
 `sncast --url https://free-rpc.nethermind.io/sepolia-juno account deploy --name <account_name>`

 `NB`
 Running the above command should trigger an error:
-error: Account balance is smaller than the transaction's max_fee.
+error: Account balance is smaller than the transaction's `max_fee`.
 That why your account must be funded; to fund your account, visit - https://starknet-faucet.vercel.app/

-Compile your contract by running: scarb build
+- Compile your contract by running: `scarb build`

 - Declare your contract:
 `sncast --account test_deploy -u <url> declare --contract-name <contract_name>`